ipfs/ipfs-companion/README.md

 Learn more at: https://ipfs.io (It is really cool, I promise!)

 ## Features

 - Toolbar icon displays current IPFS peering status
 - Click on it to open IPFS actions menu
   - Display information about custom gateway
-  - Toggle redirection to the gateway (ON by default)
+  - Redirection to local gateway (automatic by default, manual mode can be enabled in Preferences)
-  - Open WebUI (eg. go-ipfs daemon running at the custom gateway)
+  - Easy way to open WebUI (e.g. go-ipfs daemon running at the custom gateway)
+  - Quick Upload of local files to IPFS
+  - Mirror to IPFS via right click on any image or video on any website
   - Additionally, on pages loaded from IPFS:
-    - Pin IPFS Resource (via API)
+    - Pin/Unpin IPFS Resource (via API)
     - Copy canonical IPFS address
-    - Copy shareable URL to resource at a default public gateway (first one on public gateway list)
+    - Copy shareable URL to resource at the public gateway
 - Requests to `https?://<public_gateway>/(ipfs|ipns)/$RESOURCE`
   are replaced with `http://127.0.0.1:8080/(ipfs|ipns)/$RESOURCE`
-- Custom Gateway address and other settings can be tweaked at
+- Custom Gateway address and other settings can be tweaked via Preferences
-  `about:addons` → Extensions → IPFS Gateway Redirect → Preferences
 - Requests made via popular custom protocols are routed to the active gateway (public or custom):
    - `[web+](ipfs|ipns):/*$RESOURCE`
    - `[web+]fs:/*(ipfs|ipns)/$RESOURCE`
 - Experimental features (disabled by default, use Preferences screen to enable)
-   - Automatic Mode: enable/disable redirect based on the number of peers
    - Detect and redirect sites with [dnslink](https://github.com/jbenet/go-dnslink) to `/ipns/<fqdn>`
    - Rewrite hrefs with `/ip(f|n)s/*` paths on every page to point to IPFS gateway.
 Make plaintext IPFS links clickable.

 ## Install

+### Firefox

 Install the latest signed release from [AMO](https://addons.mozilla.org/en-US/firefox/addon/ipfs-gateway-redirect/):